jcscottiii/IntroToGithub/chapters/chapter01/README.md

 Do you hate navigating through folders and folders of documents?

-Organizations are moving putting their documents and processes in private repositories.
+Organizations are moving towards putting their documents and processes in private repositories.
 Why?
-- **Searchable**.
+- **Searchable**
 - **Central Location**
 - **Transparency**